What is HEAD in Git?

 What is HEAD referencing?

-As already mentioned, most of the time your HEAD
+As mentioned, most of the time your HEAD

-reference will be pointing to a branch, and hence be in attached state.
+reference will be pointing to a branch, hence in attached state.
 Whenever a new commit is created on the branch, HEAD

 will automatically follow.
 But, in some cases and during some procedures you‘ll find yourself with HEAD

-in detached state, where it directly references a commit rather than a branch.
+in a detached state, where it directly references a commit rather than a branch.

 For example, every time you explicitly checkout a commit using its hash, or if you checkout a tag, HEAD

-will go into detached state.
+will go into a detached state.
 There are also other operations such as interactive rebase

 that might leave you with HEAD